Inventrohyder/sample/README.md

 - [x] Setup trunk.io as a metalinter to maintain code quality
 - [x] Setup trunk.io as a GitHub Actions CI/CD pipeline
 - [x] Setup dependabot to keep dependencies up to date
-- [ ] Setup supabase to provide the questions inside of the current questionnaire data
+- [x] Setup Supabase to provide questions dynamically from database
 - [ ] Build out the submission screen
 - [ ] Setup posthog to track the user's progress through the questionnaire
 - [ ] Setup sentry to track errors